sarahrosegallagher/Wind_Turbine_Gearbox_Predictive_Analysis/README.md

 * Neural Network

 #### Results
-The most successful model was the Random Forest, with 6 out of 7 major faults correctly predicted (true positives) and 8,000 "false alarms" (false positives).
+In general, we believe almost all of the models overfit on the training data.
+Most models successfully identified no fault states but failed to identify the fault states accurately.
+The most successful model was the Random Forest, with 6 out of 7 major faults correctly predicted (true positives) in the test set.
+However, 8,000 "false alarms" (false positives) were detected in the test set.
+Several aspects of the data may have contributed to these results.
+First, the data was severely imbalanced with only 14 labeled faults and over 200,000 no fault states.
+Second, it was unclear whether all of the features were predictive of faults at all.
+Future investigations should evaluate the features for actual importance in fault prediction.

 ### Time Binning Approach (Balanced Random Forest)